Henry Kirke White: Life

 The book was violently attacked in the Monthly Review (February 1804), but White was rewarded with a kind letter from Robert Southey.

 Through the efforts of his friends, he was able to enter St John's College, Cambridge, having spent a year beforehand with a private tutor, the Rev. Lorenzo Grainger, at Winteringham, Lincolnshire.
-Close application to study induced a serious illness, consumption was the disease, according to Sir Harris Nicholas's memoir, to which he ultimately became a victim, and to which White made many allusions in his poems and letters.
+Close application to study induced a serious illness—consumption was the disease, according to Sir Harris Nicholas's memoir—to which he ultimately became a victim, and to which White made many allusions in his poems and letters.
 Fears were also entertained for his sanity, but he went into residence at Cambridge, with a view to taking holy orders, in the autumn of 1805.
 The strain of continuous study quickly worsened his already deteriorating health resulting in his death.

-He was buried in the church of All Saints' Jewry, Cambridge, which stood opposite the gates of St John's College, but has since been demolished.
+He was buried in All Saints' Church, Cambridge, which stood opposite the gates of St John's College, but has since been demolished.
+The monument marking the grave was sculpted by Francis Chantrey.

 The genuine piety of his religious verses secured a place in popular hymnology for some of his hymns, in particular the still popular O Lord, another day is flown.
 Much of his fame was due to sympathy inspired by his early death; but Lord Byron agreed with Southey about the young man's promise.
 Robert Southey said of him: "...he could not rest satisfied till he had formed his principles upon the basis of Christianity."

 A metal plaque can be seen in Exchange Arcade, Cheapside in Nottingham, on the site of Kirke White's birthplace.
 Originally a Holbrook plaque was erected on the actual dwelling but was removed when that was demolished prior to the erection of the Council House.

 St Wilfrid's Church, Wilford contains two memorials.
-One is a marble plaque inside the nave, the second is a memorial stained glass window, c1870, by O'Connor.
+One is a marble plaque inside the nave, the second is a memorial stained glass window, c.1870, by O'Connor.